 The funds designated for the Flexible Spending Accounts are exempt from Federal, State, and Social Security taxes.
 You pay no tax on the funds deposited to the FSAs, nor do you owe taxes on the funds when they are paid to you.
 Once an employee ceases to be eligible for coverage, he/she may continue to participate in Drury's plan as required by COBRA.

 Regular full-time employees receive a 10% discount on all personal merchandise purchased in the bookstore.

 Faculty, staff, and their immediate family members may use the HPER facilities free of charge.
 For fitness center purposes, immediate family is defined as the employee’s spouse and dependent child(ren) over the age of 18.
 Rules and regulations are published at the beginning of each academic year.
 A copy of the current year’s rules and regulations is available in the Athletics Office.

 All faculty, staff and students are eligible to join the Credit Union.
 There is a one-time membership fee of $1.00, which is non-refundable.
 The services offered include payroll direct deposit, checking, savings, IRA's and loans.
 Drury has joined with Educational Community Union (ECCU) in a plan to help encourage Drury employees to live in the Midtown neighborhood by providing reduced interest rates on home mortgage and equity loans.

 Regular faculty and staff may check out books, videos, and DVD’s from the library at no charge.
 Must present ID card.

 Regular faculty and staff may receive two free general admission tickets to each regular season home athletic event.
-Contact the Athletics office at extension 7265 prior to the event.
+To obtain tickets, contact the O’Reilly Family Event Center office at extension 6389 prior to the event.

 FOOD SERVICE DISCOUNTS: